-- Occupational taxes are taxes on businesses.
-They can either be general, charging a head tax on every employee in the jurisdiction or they can be specific, identifying industries whose impacts are greater than general commercial activity and proposing special taxes on them.
-Examples are bars law enforcement demand and lodging driving tourism management related expenses. - Sales tax in unincorporated counties - o Municipalities can propose sales taxes within their jurisdiction only, which greatly simplifies their ability to establish a voter approved tax rate that is adequate for their communities needs.
+- Sales and use tax in unincorporated areas - Municipalities can propose sales and use taxes within their jurisdiction only, which greatly simplifies their ability to establish a voter approved tax rate that is adequate for their communities needs.
 Currently counties can only impose sales taxes county-wide, meaning that we have to increase the rates within incorporated areas to increase rates in unincorporated areas.
-Rates in unincorporated areas are generally low in spite of growing service demand in those areas related to emergency services, wildfire mitigation, etc. - Business licensing authority - Business licensing authority bring authority to impose fees where there is a nexus between a business's activity and service demand.
-County business registration authority does not allow for fee collection.
+Rates in unincorporated areas are generally low in spite of growing service demand in those areas related to emergency services, wildfire mitigation, etc. There are governmental services that only serve unincorporated areas.
+Having the ability to ask voters to consider a sales and use tax in those area could be another tool to address a service gap that is specific to the unincorporated area